1.0 OBJECT OF THE GAME

 The following situations result in the loss of the game for the breaker:

-• 8-ball is pocketed on the break and another foul simultaneously occurs
+• 8-ball is pocketed on the break and a foul simultaneously occurs

 • 8-ball comes to rest off of the pool table